-Explore our resources about archaeology - the study of human history and prehistory through the excavation of sites and the analysis of artefacts and other physical remains.
+Explore our resources about archaeology - the study of human history through the excavation of sites and the analysis of artefacts and other physical remains.

 New Zealand Archaeology Week